scottrfrancis/aws-connected-mobility-solution-missing-manual/Install-from-Source.md

 1. Created Cloud9 env in us-east-1 (region to be used for all deployment) -- t3.xl (to speed building, otherwise t3.small is fine); Ubuntu 18.04 -- shutdown and expand EFS volume -- 25GB -- and restart
-2. Will follow 'approach 1' from the [CMS Developmet Guide](https://quip-amazon.com/hLrnALX7bgCd/CMS-Development)
+2. Will follow 'approach 1' from the [CMS Development Guide](https://quip-amazon.com/hLrnALX7bgCd/CMS-Development)
 3. Install Dependencies

     * pnmp@3.5.3, nvm for Node@12.18.2, jq